stevekane/promise-it-wont-hurt/exercises/an_important_rule/problem.md

 ## Bonus

-Try swapping your rejection handler from `console.log` to `throwMyGod`.
+Try swapping your rejection handler from `console.log` to `alwaysThrows`.
 Your program will now throw an exception in the global context!
 Ahh!
 Try to fix this using the approach described above.